 Minooka Fire Protection District is governed by a five members board of trustees comprised of residents of Minooka Fire Protection District.
 Many of the trustees are life long residents of Minooka.
 They are your neighbors and friends.
 Each trustee is appointed by the Grundy County Board at staggered terms.

 Chief Yancey holds an Bachelors Degree if Fire Service Management from Southern Illinois University – Carbondale and an Associates Degrees in Administration of Justice from John A. Logan College in Carterville , Illinois.
-Chief Yancey is a Certified Fire Officer, Fire/Arson Investigator, and EMT-B. In 2008 Chief Yancey will be granted the title of Chief Executive Officer by the United States Fire Administration – National Fire Academy.
+Chief Yancey is a Certified Fire Officer, Fire/Arson Investigator, and EMT-B. In 2009 Chief Yancey was granted the title of Chief Executive Officer by the United States Fire Administration – National Fire Academy.

 Chief Yancey began his fire service career in 1988.
-Prior to becoming Chief at Minooka Fire Protection District he served as fire chief in the suburbs of Louisville, Kentucky.
-Prior to that he served as firefighter, captain, deputy chief and two years as Fire Chief for Makanda Township Fire Department in Carbondale, Illinois, the department where his fire service career began.
+He has served as the fire chief for Minooka since August of 2003.
+Prior to becoming Chief at Minooka Fire Protection District he served as fire chief in the suburbs of Louisville, Kentucky and in downstate Illinois.

-Chief Yancey serves as the chairman of the Volunteer Combination Officer Committee of the Illinois Fire Chiefs Association, is a member of the Southern Illinois University Fire Service Management Program Advisory Committee, a field staff instructor for the Illinois Fire Service Institute, and is active in his local church.
+Chief Yancey serves as the chairman of the Volunteer Combination Officer Committee of the Illinois Fire Chiefs Association and is a member of the Southern Illinois University Fire Service Management Program Advisory Committee.
 He is married with two children and they reside in the Village of Minooka.

 Deputy Chief William Collins, CFPS is the Bureau Chief of Fire Prevention and Community Outreach.
 Chief Collins provides a bureau that is proactive to the needs of a growing community.
 He joined the Minooka Fire Department in 1980 as a cadet rose through the ranks as Firefighter, Engineer, Lieutenant, Captain, Assistant Chief and Interim Fire Chief on three occasions.
 Chief Collins outlines programs for public education, plans fire prevention efforts in coordination with the Village of Minooka and Channahon Code Enforcement and Zoning Divisions.